 The Barracuda Email Security Service receives inbound email on behalf of the organization, insulating your organization's mail server from receiving direct Internet connections and associated threats.
 This layer does not apply to outbound mail.

 Automated spam software can be used to send large amounts of email to a single mail server.
-To protect the email infrastructure from these flood-based attacks, the Barracuda Email Security Service counts the number of incoming connections from a particular IP address (inbound and outbound mail) or sender email address (outbound mail only) during a 30 minute interval and defers the connections once a particular threshold is exceeded.
+To protect the email infrastructure from these flood-based attacks, the Barracuda Email Security Service counts the number of recipients from a sender to a domain during a 30 minute interval and defers the connections once a particular threshold is exceeded.
 Inbound Rate Control is a threshold for the number of recipients a domain is willing to receive from a sender (a single IP address) during a 30 minute interval.
 See also Rate Control Inbound.
 Inbound Rate control is configurable on the INBOUND SETTINGS > Rate Control page.
 Outbound rate control is set automatically by the Barracuda Email Security Service.

 After applying rate controls based on IP address, the Barracuda Email Security Service performs analysis on the IP address of email based on the following:

 Declaring an invalid "from" address is a common practice used by spammers.
 The Barracuda Email Security Service Sender Authentication layer uses a number of techniques on inbound mail to both validate the sender of an email message and apply policy, including domain name spoof protection, performing a DNS lookup of domain names and enforcing RFC 821 compliance.
 Sender Policy Framework (SPF) tracks sender authentication by having domains publish reverse MX records to display which machines are designated as mail sending machines for that domain.
 The recipient can check those records to make sure mail is coming from a designated sending machine.

 The most basic level of mail scanning is virus scanning.
 The Barracuda Email Security Service utilizes three layers of virus scanning and automatically decompresses archives for comprehensive protection.
 By utilizing virus definitions, Barracuda Email Security Service customers receive the best and most comprehensive virus and malware protection available.
 The three layers of virus scanning of inbound and outbound mail include: